THE COLESHILL SCHOOL WORK EXPERIENCE PROGRAMME

 - Look for places which will challenge your abilities and test out your career options.

-- Make the initial enquiries and contact the employer yourself preferably by approaching them directly or by writing a letter of application attaching a personal information sheet (see sample at the back of the booklet).
-This is particularly important.
+- Make the initial enquiries and contact the employer yourself preferably by approaching them directly or by writing a letter of application attaching a personal information sheet.

 - Keep the school informed.